belisariussmith/tinymuse/README.md

 TinyMUSE was created in the MUD codebase explosion of 1990 and was a version of TinyMUSH (itself based on TinyMUD).
 It had a fairly short lifespan, and was quickly surpassed in both code quality and features by its contemporaries.
 Though it was updated occasionally, it was for the most part a dead project, and the TinyMUSE server population was accordingly small compared to other MUSHes.
 Because the code as of the last major update (v1.9f3) was still *so outdated*, it is difficult to compile, *much less run* a TinyMUSE server.

 For the sake of preservation &amp; posterity, this repository has been created to provide a compilable and working version of TinyMUSE.
-There is no intent to add modern functionality nor extensibility, simply to provide a working, stable server so that someone can see how the software originally acted.
-Some minor cleanup (such as removing support for older database versions) has been applied, as well as updates to new standards (and libraries) in the C landuage to increase efficiency, viability, and modifiability.
+There is no intent to add modern _mud_ functionality nor extensibility, but simply to provide a working, stable server so that someone can see how the software originally acted.
+To that end, some minor cleanup (such as removing support for older database versions) and improvements have been applied, such as updating to new standards (and libraries) in the C landuage to increase efficiency, viability, and modifiability.

 This project is maintained by [Belisarius Smith](https://www.belisariussmith.com/ "Belisarius Smith").